DynaCLR: Contrastive Learning of Cellular Dynamics with Temporal Regularization

 \section{Data and code availability}

-The model construction, training, and prediction code for the DynaCLR framework is available at \url{https://github.com/mehta-lab/viscy}.
+The model architecture, training, and prediction code for the DynaCLR method is available at \url{https://github.com/mehta-lab/viscy}.
 The napari plugin for visualization of data, tracking results, embedding predictions, and performing human annotation is available at \url{https://github.com/czbiohub-sf/napari-iohub}.
-VisCy is built on the PyTorch lighting, MONAI, and OME-zarr data format.
-We used \href{https://github.com/czbiohub-sf/iohub} to convert image data into OME-zarr format and to load data for training and inference.
+VisCy is built on PyTorch Lightning, MONAI libraries, and OME-Zarr data format.
+We used \href{https://github.com/czbiohub-sf/iohub} to convert image data into OME-Zarr format and to load data for training and inference.
 We used the development version of \href{https://github.com/royerlab/ultrack}{https://github.com/royerlab/ultrack} for single-cell tracking.
 We used reconstruction algorithms of \url{https://github.com/mehta-lab/waveorder} to compute 3D phase from 3D brightfield volumes.